EPFL-Center-for-Imaging/image-analysis-field-guide/src/index.md

 ```
 ````

-## 🎓 Learning resources
+## 📚 Collections

-Browse our curated list of free online resources on the topic of scientific image analysis.
+Browse our curated lists of online resources, softwaret tools, and tutorials on the topic of scientific image analysis.

 ````{grid} 1 1 2 3
 ```{grid-item-card} Learning resources